The Sad Truth About Airsoft Sniper Rifles

 Short and Sweet

-Many new airsofters are very excited about airsoft sniper rifles.
-In short, airsoft sniping is difficult and is not as glorious as movies and videogames make sniping seem.
+Many new Airsofters are very excited about Airsoft sniper rifles.
+What's the sad truth?
+In short, Airsoft sniping is difficult and not as glorious as the sniping you see in movies and video games.

-If you still want to find out about airsoft sniping, read on.
+Find out about more about what to expect from Airsoft sniping and the training required to get the most out of it.
 What makes me qualified to talk on the subject?
-I read books on sniping and applied techniques to airsoft.
+I read books on sniping and applied those techniques to Airsoft.
 I own a sniper rifle and play very sneakily.
 In the end, I just have a scope on my primary AEG and love it.

 - You are not exempt from the game's rules and usually cannot insert before the game to find a good position.
 This causes you to rush in with the rest of your team.
 Ever tried running in Ghille?
 Not fun!

 - Airsoft fields have large amounts of full cover that you cannot shoot through.
 This makes airsoft a lot harder than the real life sniping.

 - Even the thinnest cover can deflect Airsoft BBs - leaves, small twigs, and dense forest undergrowth cause your shots to miss.
 This is true regardless of BB weight, and is especially insidious in the fall when a "clear" shot hits an invisible wall of twigs in mid-flight.

 - Stock Airsoft sniper rifles do not have the accuracy required for sniping.
 Unless you spend $300-$700 on professional upgrades, you will not achieve good accuracy

 - You rarely have the ballistic advantage that a real sniper seeks - you barely have 60 feet of range on your opponents.
 A lot of fields limit sniper rifles to 450-500 FPS with 0.2 gram BB.
 I've never seen a field that allowed hotter rifles.